The Uncertainty Principle and Classical Amplitudes: Discussion

 Finally, let us reiterate the philosophy underlying our article.
 We are taking scattering amplitudes as the \emph{definition} of our theory.
 While this definition has its attractions, allowing us to bootstrap the theory from very basic first principles~\cite{Benincasa:2007xk,Arkani-Hamed:2017jhn}, there is a price: we must understand the many successes of more standard definitions of quantum field theory, particularly in terms of path integrals and actions, without actually having an action.
 We focussed on the uncertainty principle and the emergence of the classical limit, encountering two pieces of functional data, $\chi$ and $\alpha$, which are defined in the classical regime.
 Now a shortcoming of our quantum-first approach is that bound state dynamics is currently poorly understood.
 However, classical objects are typically solutions of differential equations.
 The solutions of these equations can often be analytically continued~\cite{Kalin:2019rwq,Kalin:2019inp,Saketh:2021sri,Bini:2020hmy,Cho:2021arx} in a simple manner from the scattering case to the bound case.
 It would be very exciting if both $\chi$ and $\alpha$ can be continued in a similar way: this would lead to a direct, quantum-first connection between amplitudes and binary black hole physics.
 Already the literature contains encouraging results pointing in this direction~\cite{Goldberger:2017vcg,Bautista:2021inx}.

-\acknowledgments Our work benefited from discussions and correspondence with Paolo Di Vecchia, Carlo Heissenberg, Franz Herzog, Rodolfo Russo, Ofri Telem, Gabriele Veneziano, Justin Vines and Mao Zeng.
+\acknowledgments Our work benefited from discussions and correspondence with Paolo Di Vecchia, Carlo Heissenberg, Franz Herzog, David Kosower, Rodolfo Russo, Ofri Telem, Gabriele Veneziano, Justin Vines and Mao Zeng.
 We also thank Carlo, Rodolfo and Gabriele for sharing slides~\cite{carlosTalk, rodolfosTalk, gabrielesTalk} from their recent Saclay talks with us.
 Finally, we thank the Galileo Galilei Institute for Theoretical Physics (GGI) for hosting a workshop, conference and training week on ``Gravitational scattering, inspiral, and radiation'' which informed and enriched our work.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No.764850 ``SAGEX''.
 AC is supported by the Leverhulme Trust (RPG-2020-386).
 NM is supported by STFC grant ST/P0000630/1 and the Royal Society of Edinburgh Saltire Early Career Fellowship.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.